tyukiand/bashPortalGun/README.md

 It will also modify the behavior of `cd` such that it handles symlinks slightly differently (make sure you want this, remove the alias otherwise).
-Since the installation script messes with you ~/.bashrc, it creates a backup copy: remove this copy after the installation, if you think that everything went smoothly.
+Since the installation script modifies your ~/.bashrc, it creates a backup copy: remove this copy after the installation, if you think that everything went smoothly.